ycliu23/Cambridge-SKA-SDC3-Foregrounds/README.md

 ## Installation

-### OSKAR installation
+### OSKAR Installation
 Instructions for installing `OSKAR` are described in detail in the [documentation](https://ska-telescope.gitlab.io/sim/oskar/install/install.html).

 For usage on HPC clusters, we recommend using the containerized image available from [here](https://github.com/OxfordSKA/OSKAR/releases), or alternatively built from `docker` or `singularity`.

 ### Conda Environment
 The pipeline utilizes the dependencies specified by `environment.yaml`.
 The conda environment configuration file can be used to set up a virtual environment with which to run the Python scripts.